CSC 101. Overview of Computer Science. (3 h)

 CSC 385.
 Bioinformatics.
 (3 h)

 Introduction to computational approaches essential to modern biological inquiry.
 Approaches may include large biological dataset analyses, sequence similarity and motif searches, and analysis of high-throughput genomic technologies.
 Emphasizes interdisciplinary interaction and communication.
-Also listed as BIO 385 and PHY 385.
+Credit not allowed for both CSC 385 and BIO 385 or PHY 385.
 P-CSC 201 or 221 (and BIO 150, 150L, 160, and 160L if taken as BIO 385) or POI.

 CSC 387.
 Computational Systems Biology.
 (3 h)

 Introduction of concepts and development of skills for comprehension of systems biology problems, including both biological and computational aspects.
 Topics may include genome-wide transcriptomic analysis, protein interaction networks, large-scale proteomics experiments, and computational approaches for modeling, storing, and analyzing the resulting data sets.
 Emphasizes interdisciplinary interaction and communication.
-Also listed as BIO 387.
+Credit not allowed for both CSC 387 and BIO 387.
 P-CSC 201 or 221 (also requires BIO 150, 150L, 160, and 160L if taken as BIO 387) or POI.

 CSC 391.
 Selected Topics.
 (1-3 h)